weberBen/Work-time-allocation-generator/Readme.md

 - First the script generate a random allocation using a normal distribution of hours for each week taking into account the holidays and the working days.
 - It then iterate over a sliding window of weeks of the size of `tracking_rolling_weeks` and adjust the hours to meet the average weekly hours constraint b y scaling down the weeks' hours and it also ensure that each week hours meet the minimum hours requirement.
 - Then for each week in the sliding window, it distribute the hours across tasks using a dirichlet distribution.
-- Then it round the hours to the nearest integer and ensure compliance with the requirements by adding or substracting integer amount of hours.
+- Then it round the hours to the nearest integer and ensure compliance with the requirements by adding or subtracting integer amount of hours.
 - Then it check that the total yearly hours do not exceed the maximum yearly hours and adjust the hours to meet this constraint.

 ## Parameters